WebGeoServices/multisearch-android/implementation_doc/README.md

 ---
 Woosmap MultiSearch Android is a native library designed to return location suggestions by calling several autocomplete services.
 This library makes location searches more efficient and cost-effective by allowing you to easily combine Woosmap Localities API, Woosmap Address API, Woosmap Search API (stores) and Google Places APIs (Places Autocomplete and Places Details).

-> **No Interface Provided**
+{:.info}
->
+**No Interface Provided**
-> This library does not provide any user interface but focuses on querying autocomplete services.
-However, it is quite easy to display results on your own.
+This library does not provide any user interface but focuses on querying autocomplete services.
+However, it is pretty easy to display results on your own.

 ### How are autocomplete services combined?
 ---